 When patients with certain conditions (Zika, Pertussis, TB, etc.) exist in clinical care, they need to be promptly shared with appropriate Public Health Agencies (PHAs) - even, at times, before the end of an encounter.
 Clinicians are not always good at initiating this process - either with paper or by web.

-Public health agency surveillance systems need to work these "cases" to... report, investigate, confirm, match with labs, manage, trace exposures, and, sometimes, connect with prevention or treatment that is reliably consumable and processable by public health decision support and surveillance / outbreak management systems.
+Public health agency surveillance systems need to work these "cases" to... report, investigate, confirm, match with labs, manage, trace exposures, and, sometimes, connect with prevention or treatment

 Hence needs for: